Strategy & Best Practices

 It may be easier than ever for companies to buy software, but that doesn't guarantee success for providers.
 In today's digital economy, software is sold, not bought, meaning providers must take an active role in educating, engaging, and supporting buyers.

-Best practices for how to sell B2B SaaS effectively—especially in digital marketplaces—can be hard to come by, which is why we've collected 10 strategies that are being used by some of the world's most successful providers.
+Best practices for how to sell B2B SaaS effectively—especially in digital marketplaces—can be hard to come by.
+That’s why we collected 10 strategies that are being used by some of the world's most successful providers.
 Each strategy below contains important advice and tips, and taken as a whole, our 10 keys to selling B2B SaaS provide a practical roadmap to help you succeed.

 1. Curate a small, highly targeted app portfolio